On Intersection Graph of Dihedral Group: Some properties of the intersection graph of

-\begin{corollary} The independent number of the graph $\Gamma({D_{2p^2}})$ is $p^2+1$. \end{corollary} \begin{proof} From Theorem \ref{thm25}, there are $p$ independent sets of size $p$.
-Also, from Corollary \ref{cor24}, one can see that none of the vertices of $H_{1, p}$ is adjacent to vertices in $H_i$ for each $i$.
+\begin{corollary} The independent number of the graph $\Gamma({D_{2p^2}})$ is $p^2+1$. \end{corollary} \begin{proof} From Theorem \ref{thm25}, the independent set $\cup_{i=1}^{p^2}\{H_i\}$ is of size $p^2$.
+Also, from Corollary \ref{cor24}, one can see that none of the vertices of $H^p$ or $H^{p^2}$ is adjacent to vertices in $\cup_{i=1}^{p^2}\{H_i\}$.
 So, in total the size of the largest independent set is $p^2+1$. \end{proof}

 \begin{theorem} Let $H\subseteq V(\Gamma({D_{2p^2}}))$.
-Then the intersection graph $\Gamma(H)$ is complete if and only if $H=\cup_{i=1}^p \{H_{p}^{i}\} \cup H_{1, p}$. \end{theorem} \begin{proof} Suppose $H=\cup_{i=1}^p \{H_{p}^{i}\} \cup H_{1, p}$.
+Then the intersection graph $\Gamma(H)$ is complete if and only if $H=\cup_{i=1}^p \{H_{p}^{i}\} \cup \{H^p\} \cup \{H^{p^2}\}$. \end{theorem} \begin{proof} Suppose $H=\cup_{i=1}^p \{H_{p}^{i}\} \cup \{H^p\} \cup \{H^{p^2}\}$.
 By Corollary \ref{cor24}, $d(u, v)=1$ for every distinct pairs of vertices $u, v \in H$.
 Then the graph $\Gamma(H)$ is complete.
 The converse follows directly from Corollary \ref{cor24}. \end{proof}

 The complete graph in the previous theorem is the largest complete subgraph of $\Gamma({D_{2n}})$.
 As a consequence, the clique number of $\Gamma({D_{2n}})$ is $p+2$ which coincides with Theorem 2.3 in \cite{rajkumara4intersection}.